+33 768 800 684 contact@myprivateparis.com

 Outshining the Sun King

-After 5 years of work, Fouquet was finally ready to show off his brand new castle, to a brand new king : the 23-year-old Sun King (and the whole court of France, 300 horse-carriages worth of people).
-He did so during a legendary party, that made Vaux-le-Vicomte famous : on August 17, 1661, in presence of the king Louis XIV and the whole French court, Fouquet unveiled its location with a show that included a play, ballet, fireworks, and even gave out diamonds to the crowd…, hoping to impress the Sun-King.
+After 5 years of work, Fouquet was finally ready to show off his brand new castle.
+Inviting the brand new king : the 23-year-old Sun King, and the whole court of France, 300 horse-carriages worth of people.
+He did so during a legendary party, that made Vaux-le-Vicomte famous.
+On August 17, 1661, in presence of the king Louis XIV and the whole French court, Fouquet unveiled its location with a show that included a play, ballet, fireworks, and even gave out diamonds to the crowd…, hoping to impress the Sun-King.

 The real musketeer

 Instead of being impressed, Louis XIV became jealous, and threatened by the wealth displayed by Fouquet.
-Two weeks later, while on a trip, he’ll get arrested by the most famous musketeer of all time – d’Artagnan himself ; he was arrested so unexpectedly that he never had time to finish decoration his cherished castle, with some rooms remaining unfinished to this day.
+Two weeks later, while on a trip, he’ll get arrested by the most famous musketeer of all time – d’Artagnan himself.
+He was arrested so unexpectedly that he never had time to finish decoration his cherished castle.

 Inside of Vaux-le-Vicomte